-- In literacy classes show pupils how to compose a press release about the scheme and then submit a selection to your local press.
+- In class get pupils to compose press releases about the scheme and then submit a selection to your local press.
 If published you could inspire other schools in your area.

-- Promote the scheme's launch on your school website and social media.
+- Promote the scheme’s launch and success on your school website and social media.

-- Make sure the scheme is well-promoted to parents of new pupils in future - include it in your prospectus and at induction evenings.
+- Promote the scheme to parents of new pupils in future – include it in your prospectus and at induction evenings.

 - Show appreciation to any supporters and make sure they get mentioned in your publicity too.